tinythings/microhop/README.md

 In `./target/release` you should have a binary, called `microgen`.
 This is all you need.

+#### Note on Dependencies

-> NOTE: You might need to adjust your setup.
-For example, on Debian you would need to install `libclang-dev` and `libblkid-dev` packages.
+You might need to adjust your setup.
+For example, on Debian/Ubuntu you would need to install the following packages:

+- `libclang-dev`
+- `libblkid-dev`

+On openSUSE Leap `static-pie` linking is broken, and only `static` is available.
+With that in mind, only `"thin"` LTO for the release profile is available _(unless it was fixed)_.
+Additionally, you will need the following packages on openSUSE Leap:

+- `libblkid-devel-static`
+- `glibc-devel-static`

 ### Configuration